RevealBi/Documentation/en/visualization-tutorials/image-chart.md

 ### Sample Data Source

-For this tutorial, you will use the "Image View" sheet in the [Reveal Tutorials Spreadsheet](http://download.infragistics.com/reportplus/help/samples/Reveal_Visualization_Tutorials.xlsx).
+For this tutorial, you will use the "Image Chart" sheet in the [Reveal Tutorials Spreadsheet](http://download.infragistics.com/reportplus/help/samples/Reveal_Visualization_Tutorials.xlsx).

 >[!NOTE]
 >Excel files as local files are not supported in this release.
 In order to follow these tutorials, make sure you upload the file to one of the supported cloud services or add it as a [Web Resource](~/en/datasources/supported-data-sources/web-resource.md).

-### Creating an Image View
+### Creating an Image Chart

 |                                          |                                                                                                |                                                                                                                                                      |
 | ---------------------------------------- | ---------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- |